EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 > Maps between simplicial complexes are called **simplicial maps**.
 They are defined from simplices of a simplicial complex to simplices of another (or the same) simplicial complex.
 Then, it can be extended to a continuous function by $$\sum_{i=0}^n b_i(x)\phi(u_i) $$ where $$b_i(x)$$ are the barycentric coordinates of $$x$$, and $$\phi$$ is the map defined between vertices of simplicial complexes.

 Besides, there exists a *simplicial approximation theorem* that states: for any continuous function there exists a simplicial approximation.
-However, barycentric subdivision of the given triangulations are needed to get an approximation as accurate as desired.
+However, barycentric subdivision of the given triangulations are needed to satisfy the conditions of the theorem.
 We can take the following example from [(Edelsbrunner et. al)](https://www.researchgate.net/publication/220692408_Computational_Topology_An_Introduction).

 ![img](https://github.com/EduPH/eduph.github.io/blob/master/images/post1/simplicial_approximation_computationaltopology.PNG?raw=true)

 In this image we can see two simplicial complexes, one describing a circumference, and another circular crown alike.
-Then, a continuous deformation is done to the circumference, and it is embedded into the right simplicial complex.
+Then, a continuous deformation is done to the circumference, and it is embedded into the simplicial complex at the right.
 Finally, it is approximated by the simplicial approximation.
 However, in most cases, barycentric subdivision will be needed to satisfy a star condition in the domain simplicial complex.

 In our case, we need to do barycentric subdivision to both simplicial complexes.
-The reason is that we desire to get a tight approximation to continuous functions.
+The reason is that we desire to get a tight approximation of a continuous function.
 Therefore, we need to get a tight mesh in the image simplicial complex, having then a closer simplicial approximation.
 Let us summarize:

 > Having two triangulable spaces $$X$$ and $$Y$$.
 We can obtain two triangulations $$K$$ and $$L$$ of $$X$$ and $$Y$$, respectively.
 Then, if we want to approximate a continuous function $$g:X\rightarrow Y$$, we can find $$t_1$$ and $$t_2$$ such that $$f:Sd^{t_1}K\rightarrow Sd^{t_2}L$$ is a simplicial approximation of $$g$$, and it is as close as we want.
 Where $$Sd^t$$ denotes the $$t$$-th barycentric subdivision.